 - Investment governance

 While the DC code sets out the standards we expect you to meet when complying with the law, the guides provide information on how you might meet those standards in practice.
 You should read the DC code before you read this guide.

-The guides aim to provide you with practical information, examples of approaches you could take and factors to consider.
-The guides are not intended to be prescriptive, though in some instances we state what we consider to be best practice.
+The guides aim to provide you with practical information and examples of approaches you could take, and factors to consider.
+The guides are not intended to be prescriptive, though in some instances we state what we consider to be best practice (ie an approach that should be followed in most circumstances).
 Often, the methods you choose to adopt will depend on the nature of your scheme and its membership.